qwertie/loyc.net/index.md

 In the same time frame that I developed Enhanced C#, I also created

 - A parser generator ([LLLPG](http://ecsharp.net/lllpg)) designed to help you write parsers with performance similar to hand-written parsers.
 I hoped to use this for EC# and all other parsing tasks.
-- [Loyc trees](/loyc-trees), a concept for a simple "universal" syntax tree designed for all programming languages in the Algol family (C++, Javascript, C#, etc.) Loyc trees are inspired by the simplicity of LISP s-expressions, adding just enough additional complexity to make them useful for representing any programming language, not just LISP languages.
+- [Loyc trees](/loyc-trees), a concept for a simple "universal" syntax tree designed for all programming languages in the Algol family (C++, JavaScript, C#, etc.) Loyc trees are inspired by the simplicity of LISP s-expressions, adding just enough additional complexity to make them useful for representing any programming language, not just LISP languages.
 - [Loyc expression syntax](/les), a language for storing Loyc trees.
-LES is a superset of JSON that resembles Javascript, C#, D, and others.
+LES is a superset of JSON that resembles JavaScript, C#, D, and others.
 - [LeMP](http://ecsharp.net/lemp), a LISP-style Macro Processor for Enhanced C#
 - Visual Studio extensions for EC#/LES syntax highlighting and LLLPG/LeMP
 - General-purpose "core" libraries that you can read about at [core.ecsharp.net](http://core.ecsharp.net)